Review into Division 105A of the Criminal Code

 Copyright in submissions or other related materials is not vested in the Commonwealth or the INSLM.
 The Australian Government does not accept responsibility for any breaches of copyright subsisting in submissions or other related materials.

 The INSLM will further consult with interested stakeholders through a series of private and public hearings.
-The public hearing will be held in Canberra on Thursday 7 October 2021.
-Further details will be announced closer to the date.
+A public hearing will be held with further details provided in due course.
 In the interest of community health, all public engagement will be conducted in line with ongoing COVID-19 guidelines.